To request a contract or approval for a contract, Users with the Requestor role can access the

 In the Document Title field the Requestor adds a title for the document.
 This title can be changed later in the workflow.

 There is an option to Include a document before submitting the contract request.
-This checkbox opens additional fields to upload a document or link to a document.
+This is checkbox opens additional fields to upload a document or link to a document.

 This feature is particularly useful in two situations.
 First, if the other party supplies a proposed contract, the Requestor can add that document to the request so that it is kept together.